chunkifydev/cli/README.md

 export CHUNKIFY_TOKEN=sk_project_token
 ```

+If you multiple projects, you can use the `--profile` flag to use a different project token.
+See [CLI Profiles](#cli-profiles) for more details.

 ## Quick Start with Chunkify

-You can use the chunkify CLI to transcode a local video, a URL, or a source ID if it was already uploaded to Chunkify.
+You can use the Chunkify CLI to transcode a local video, a URL, or a source ID if it has already been uploaded to Chunkify.

 ### Transcode a Video